SolidHal/solidhals_shitty_aosp_bringup_guide/README.md

 next make sure keymaster and gatekeeper aren't causing issues

 some tips for looking at these logs:
-1) `exited with status 1` is a bad thing, figure out what service is failing and why.
+- `exited with status 1` is a bad thing, figure out what service is failing and why.
 Do you have the correct prebuilt files?
 Are your .mk files configured properly? it is also possible that you have some service lying around from your reference device, and your device does not support it
+- `init: Control message: Could not find`
+- `init: Could not start service`
+- `times before boot completed`
-2) like before, `Booting Linux` is your sign of a new boot
+- like before, `Booting Linux` is your sign of a new boot
-3) the log buffers can be small meaning if you get stuck in boot for a long time the actual failure may get dropped from the buffer to work around this, you can force the device off after ~20 to 30 seconds to comb through the start of boot
+- the log buffers can be small in size, meaning if you get stuck in boot for a long time the actual failure may get dropped from the buffer to work around this, you can force the device off after ~20 to 30 seconds to comb through the start of boot